Sesame Street Characters Front Ad Council’s Mental Health Push

 A post shared by Ad Council (@adcouncil)

-According to Heidi Arthur, chief campaign and programme officer at the Ad Council, the goal of the campaign is to reach a variety of audiences who need help
+According to Heidi Arthur, chief campaign and program officer at the Ad Council, the goal of the campaign is to reach the audiences who need help:

 "Research shows a real need for resources tailored for new moms, who we know are navigating a new set of challenges as they welcome their babies into the world.